OmkarMone/AntifoulShield/README-updated.md

 The production server will run on port 5001 by default.
 You can access it at http://localhost:5001.

-##### Troubleshooting:
+##### Troubleshooting NODE_ENV Configuration:

 If you encounter any issues with NODE_ENV not being set correctly:

+1. **Multiple levels of NODE_ENV setting have been implemented:**
+   - The starter scripts (`start.bat`, `start.sh`) set NODE_ENV=production
+   - The JavaScript starter file (`start.js`) verifies and sets NODE_ENV if needed
-1. Both server scripts (`simple-server.js` and `production-server.js`) explicitly set `NODE_ENV=production` internally
+   - Both server scripts (`simple-server.js` and `production-server.js`) do a final verification

+2. **Debugging NODE_ENV issues:**
+   - All scripts now include verbose logging to show the current NODE_ENV value
+   - The scripts perform verification checks and will attempt to fix NODE_ENV if incorrectly set
-2. You can verify the environment by checking the console logs when starting the server
+   - You can verify the environment by checking the console logs when starting the server

+3. **Manual environment setting:**
-3. If needed, you can manually set the environment variable before running:
+   If all automatic methods fail, you can manually set the environment variable before running:

    **Windows (Command Prompt):**
    ```
    set NODE_ENV=production
-   node production-server.js
+   node start.js
    ```

    **Windows (PowerShell):**
    ```
    $env:NODE_ENV="production"
-   node production-server.js
+   node start.js
    ```

    **Linux/Mac:**